Palestine (region): Ottoman period

-British mandate and partition
+British Mandate period

 The British began their Sinai and Palestine Campaign in 1915.
 The war reached southern Palestine in 1917, progressing to Gaza and around Jerusalem by the end of the year.
 The British secured Jerusalem in December 1917.
 They moved into the Jordan valley in 1918 and a campaign by the Entente into northern Palestine led to victory at Megiddo in September.

 The British were formally awarded the mandate to govern the region in 1922.
-The non-Jewish Palestinians revolted in 1920, 1929, and 1936.
+The Arab Palestinians rioted in 1920, 1921, 1929, and revolted in 1936.
 In 1947, following World War II and The Holocaust, the British Government announced its desire to terminate the Mandate, and the United Nations General Assembly adopted in November 1947 a Resolution 181(II) recommending partition into an Arab state, a Jewish state and the Special International Regime for the City of Jerusalem.
-The Jewish leadership accepted the proposal, but the Arab Higher Committee rejected it; a civil war began immediately after the Resolution's adoption.
+A civil war began immediately after the Resolution's adoption.
 The State of Israel was declared in May 1948.

-Post-1948
+Arab–Israeli conflict

 In the 1948 Arab–Israeli War, Israel captured and incorporated a further 26% of the Mandate territory, Jordan captured the regions of Judea and Samaria, renaming it the "West Bank", while the Gaza Strip was captured by Egypt.
-Following the 1948 Palestinian exodus, also known as al-Nakba, the 700,000 Palestinians who fled or were driven from their homes were not allowed to return following the Lausanne Conference of 1949.
+Following the 1948 Palestinian expulsion and flight, also known as al-Nakba, the 700,000 Palestinians who fled or were driven from their homes were not allowed to return following the Lausanne Conference of 1949.

 In the course of the Six-Day War in June 1967, Israel captured the rest of Mandate Palestine from Jordan and Egypt, and began a policy of establishing Jewish settlements in those territories.
 From 1987 to 1993, the First Palestinian Intifada against Israel took place, which included the Declaration of the State of Palestine in 1988 and ended with the 1993 Oslo Peace Accords and the creation of the Palestinian National Authority.

 In 2000, the Second Intifada (also called al-Aqsa Intifada) began, and Israel built a separation barrier.
 In the 2005 Israeli disengagement from Gaza, Israel withdrew all settlers and military presence from the Gaza Strip, but maintained military control of numerous aspects of the territory including its borders, air space and coast.
 Israel's ongoing military occupation of the Gaza Strip, the West Bank and East Jerusalem continues to be the world's longest military occupation in modern times.

+In 2008 Palestinian hikaye was inscribed to UNESCO's list of intangible cultural heritage; the first of four listings reflecting the significance of Palestinian culture globally.

 In November 2012, the status of Palestinian delegation in the United Nations was upgraded to non-member observer state as the State of Palestine.